VATSIM-UK/uk-controller-plugin/docs/UserGuide/Features/ApproachSequencer.md

 # Approach Sequencer

-One of the big challenges facing controllers, especially during big events, is making the most efficent use of space and positioning aircraft at optimal intervals on the final approach track.
+One of the big challenges facing controllers, especially during big events, is making the most efficient use of space and positioning aircraft at optimal intervals on the final approach track.
 The UK Controller Plugin provides a tool in order to aid in approach planning.